 Other rapid application development frameworks focus on the web as it is a dominant channel for interaction with end-users these days.
 For example, at Jmix we try to join the convenience and speed of visual data model and interface design with the power of modern open source technologies.
 Such approach not only boosts prototyping speed, but also enables you to grow your prototype into a full-featured enterprise application with a solid and scalable architecture.
-You can get a feel of how it works in several minutes by following the Quick Start video on our website.
+You can get a feel of how it works in several minutes by watching a 7-minute overview video.

 Rapid Application Development is one of the development methodologies following the agile philosophy.
 The key principle of RAD is a close engagement of end users and fast, iterative prototyping based on user feedback.
 When the users are happy, the focus is shifted to the delivery of production-ready software.

 Choosing the right tool(s) is critical to ensure fast prototyping and thus the successful implementation of RAD methodology in a project.
 Luckily, there is a wide choice of tools and platforms aimed at different types of applications, stages of a project and team skillset.